 VI.
 Personal Experience and Development

 The previous sections focus on the beliefs you hold, while this section asks questions that shed light on who you are as a person and your experience.
-The reason we ask these questions is that the role of a pastor (spiritual leader) is unlike other employment.
+The reason that such questions are included is that the role of a pastor (spiritual leader) is unlike other employment.
 You are not only an employee, but also a model of lifestyle and character.
-We desire to understand how you will be influencing those under your spiritual care.
-We also want to see how you have addressed any difficult issues and whether you need specific support in certain life areas.
+Therefore, it is important for the Mennonite Brethren Conference to understand how you will be influencing those under your spiritual care, to see how you have addressed any difficult issues, and to see whether you need specific support in certain life areas.

 37. Describe your relationship with God at present.